jbech-linaro/optee_docs/general/contribute.rst

 Setting up an account
 ~~~~~~~~~~~~~~~~~~~~~
 You do not need to own a GitHub account in order to clone a repository.
 But if
-you want to contribute, you need to create an account at GitHub_ first.
-Note
+you want to contribute, you need to create an account at GitHub_.
+Note that a
-that a free plan is sufficient to collaborate.
+free plan is sufficient to collaborate.

 SSH is recommended to access your GitHub repositories securely and without
 supplying your username and password each time you pull or push something.